Tundra Nenets language: Morphology

-Typical of the Uralic language family, Tundra Nenets has an agglutinating morphological structure with a wide variety of suffixes.
+Typical of the Uralic language family, Tundra Nenets has an agglutinative morphological structure with a wide variety of suffixes.
 There is no prefixation.
 The two primary word classes are nouns and verbs.
 Other word classes include adjectives, pronouns, numerals, adverbs, postpositions, conjunctions, particles, and interjections.

 A noun can contain up to five morphemes, including the root, a derivational suffix, a possessive suffix, a number suffix, and a case suffix.
 A verb can contain up to six or seven morphemes, including the root, one or two derivational suffixes, a tense suffix, a mood suffix, a subject agreement suffix, and an object agreement suffix.
-Although the morphology is predominately agglutinating, there are some suffixes that express multiple meanings, as well as periphrastic clausal negation and some auxiliary verbs.
+Although the morphology is predominately agglutinative, there are some suffixes that express multiple meanings, along with periphrastic clausal negation and some auxiliary verbs.